tomaslangkaas/musty.js/README.md

 ## Setup

-The file `must.js` contains the library.
+The file `must.js` contains the minified library.
 The file sets up a global variable `must` which contains the whole library in a self-invoking function expression.

 This may be customized by changing the opening expression `var must= ...` to whatever, such as `whateverNamespaceOrModule.templateCompiler = ...`.